 The ongoing debate around “Cancel Culture” has become a central pillar in what defines freedom of speech.
 What is termed “Cancel Culture” once denoted public figures facing widespread criticism for overtly expressing controversial views.
 In the contemporary age, it carries threatening overtones, conveying an onslaught on free speech due to its far-reaching impact on individual rights and freedom of thought.

 Freedom of speech has always been a cause worth fighting for.
-This is a basic human right but, notably, the transaction comes at a great cost.
-This, conspicuously, makes it the most effective medium for marginalised groups to raise their voices around uncomfortable truths that powerful elite groups often refuse to concede.
-Conversely, Cancel Culture thrives on making people guilty to such a degree that they relent their right to free expression.
+This is a basic human right, but notably, the transaction comes at a great cost.
+This, conspicuously, makes it the most effective medium for marginalized groups to raise their voices around uncomfortable truths that powerful elite groups often refuse to concede.
+Conversely, Cancel Culture thrives on making people guilty to such a degree that they relent in their right to free expression.
 Moreover, Cancel Culture silences deserters daring to question the extent to which freedom of speech is important for minority groups.
 Thus, what emerges is an ethical imperative to see the prevailing Cancel Culture as a detriment to free speech.

 Recently, some 150 writers, academics, and activists signed an open letter denouncing the “restriction of debate”.
-Some of the signatories are facing heavy criticism for comments causing “offence” to extant marginalised groups.
-Of course, an intention to protect minority groups is a noble endeavour on the part of liberals.
-Yet, this act of silencing/punishing opposite opinions is uncalled for and risks imperilling minority groups.
+Some of the signatories are facing heavy criticism for comments causing “offense” to extant marginalized groups.
+Of course, an intention to protect minority groups is a noble endeavor on the part of liberals.
+Yet, this act of silencing/punishing opposite opinions is uncalled for and risks imperiling minority groups.

 The droll and unnecessary act of coddling may have started with demanding the right to silence selective voices.
 This, nevertheless, eventually ends with clamping down on the freedom of speech of everyone in a vulnerable position.
 It is unfortunate that the liberal fringe appears to be beguiled by an authoritarian culture intent on subverting independent opinion.